dotnet/android/Documentation/guides/BuildProcess.md

     This property should be `True` for Debug builds, and `False` for Release projects.

+-   **AndroidUseR8** &ndash; A boolean property that determines whether or not use Google's new Java code shlinker (proguard alternative).

 -   **AotAssemblies** &ndash; A boolean property that determines whether or not assemblies will be Ahead-of-Time compiled into